SUMMER 2020 INTERNSHIP DETAILS

 WELCOME TO THE DETAILS!

-On behalf of the National Park Service, we are thrilled about your interest to join our In My Backyard 2020 Summer Season!
-Thank you for landing on this page to learn more about this internship opportunity.
+On behalf of the National Park Service, we are thrilled about your interest in our In My Backyard 2020 Summer Season!
+Although the Summer 2020 Application is closed, we thank you for landing on this page to learn more about this internship opportunity.
+In response to COVID-19, In My Backyard will be a virtual 5-week program.
 Below, you can read more about our roots, goals, culture, and more that outline where we are heading this summer!

 WHY WE ARE HERE